Sept 2025

 5th: Executive Directors' Meeting 11am.

 Fishhawk Recreation Center, 2318 Buttonwood Run.All members welcome!
-Join us as we plan future events for the club, work out logistics and technical details of our events.
-Help us improve what we do, and have a hand in guiding the club!
+Join us as we plan future events for the club, including our spring Starry Starry Night, presentation materials development, and our summer schedule.

 20th: Fruitland Park Astronomy 5pm.

-Cales Memorial Soccer Field, 300 Shiloh Street.See the sky with the Fruitland Park Astronomy Group.
+Cales Memorial Soccer Field, 300 Shiloh Street, Fruitland Park, FL.See the sky with the Fruitland Park Astronomy Group.
 Gates open 5pm for solar observers, astro observing begins at dusk.
 Bring your telescope or come to look through others' scopes.
-Easy setup off your tailgate for telescopes, or take your scope deeper into the park for darker conditions.
-Bortle 5 skies.
-Power available.
+Easy setup off your tailgate.
+Bring power if required.
+Public welcome!
+No Villages ID Required